Rediscovery of Seychelles giant tortoises

 It has generally been assumed that only the Aldabran species survived this over-exploitation.
 Occasionally, most recently in 1995, it has been suggested that some Seychelles granitic island tortoises survive in captivity.
 The report of oddly-shaped captive tortoises prompted Nature Protection Trust of Seychelles to examine the identity of the living tortoises.
 Examination of museum specimens of the 'extinct' Seychelles species by Dr. Justin Gerlach and Laura Canning confirmed that some living tortoises do show characteristics of the supposedly extinct species.
 A discussion of the identification of these tortoises and controversies surrounding their origins are discussed on other pages.

 These species, thought to have been driven to extinction 120 years ago, were the subject of a highly successful conservation programme by Nature Protection Trust of Seychelles.

-Other pages provide more information on the captive breeding programme and reintroductions and profiles of the captive tortoises.
+Other pages provide more information on the captive breeding programme and reintroductions.
 The biology and conservation of Indian Ocean giant tortoises is described in detail in 'Giant Tortoises of the Indian Ocean' by Justin Gerlach.

-Sir David Attenborough is the patron of this conservation project
+Sir David Attenborough was the patron of this conservation project